loning/zeckendorf-hilbert/docs/euler-article/gls-union/05-unified-time/13-time-summary_en.md

 **Experiments**: COW experiment, GPS clocks, Compton scattering

-**Insight**: Each particle is an "intrinsic clock," frequency determined by mass!
+**Insight**: Each particle can be viewed as an "intrinsic clock," frequency determined by mass!

 ### Article 2: Scattering Phase and Group Delay